 Why you can trust TechRadar

-Instant Checkmate (opens in new tab) is a people search finder (opens in new tab) that aggregates data from public records.
+Instant Checkmate is a people search finder that aggregates data from public records.
 The service is simple to use and offers a wide range of information, including contact details and criminal records.
-Results aren't instantaneous and the service prompts you with a lot of questions and warnings before delivering a report, which can be more than annoying.
-However, the site is worth a look with a claim of over 1.4 billion searches and counting!
+Unfortunately, results aren't instantaneous, and the service prompts you with many questions and warnings before delivering a report, which can be annoying.
+However, the site is worth a look with a claim of over 1.4 billion searches and counting.

-In our Instant Checkmate review, we’ll help you decide whether this is the best tool for running a background check or people search.
+In this Instant Checkmate review, you'll learn whether this is the best tool for running a background check or people search.

 Plans and pricing

 Instant Checkmate only offers subscriptions for unlimited reports.
-One month costs $35.12, or you can sign up for three months for $28.09 per month when you prepay $84.28 at once.
-There is no option to just buy one report for a single individual, but we did get a “Trial offer" for just $1, but it is not clear if that included additional searches beyond just the one that we performed, or the length of the trial.
+One month costs $35.12, or you can sign up for three months for $28.09 per month when you prepay $84.28.
+Unfortunately, there is no option to buy one report for a single individual.
+However, you might be able to snag a "trial offer" for just $1.

 The service only checks public records, so there’s no information available through Instant Checkmate that you can’t get elsewhere.
-However, the platform does cast a wide net and includes details about properties, vehicles past address, family members, marriages, and bankruptcies in its reports.
-The tool will also tell you if the individual you’re searching is a registered sex offender, if they hold a gun license, or if they have any criminal, arrest, or traffic records.
+However, the platform does cast a wide net and includes details about properties, vehicles, past addresses, family members, marriages, and bankruptcies in its reports.
+The tool will also tell you if the individual you’re searching for is a registered sex offender, if they hold a gun license, or if they have any criminal, arrest, or traffic records.

 It’s important to note that Instant Checkmate is not compliant with the Fair Credit Reporting Act.
 So, you cannot legally use this service for conducting a background check for employment or rental applications.